Tornerò (I Santo California song): "Volveré"

-"Volveré" (Spanish for "I Will Return") is the Spanish-language version first sung by Argentine singer, Diego Verdaguer.
+"Volveré" (Spanish for "I Will Return") is the Spanish-language version of the Italian song “Torneró” from the group I Santi California, first sung by Argentine singer, Diego Verdaguer.
 It was included on the album Volveré (1976).
 It debuted and peaked at number 5 on Billboards Latin Digital Song Sales following his death in 2022.

 His version was later covered by K-Paz de la Sierra for their album Pensando En Ti (2004).
 It peaked at number 6 in the same year on Billboards Hot Latin Tracks chart.
 The song was nominated for Song of the Year at the 2006 Premio Lo Nuestro Awards.